 From the examples above suggest a first-order relationship between the thickness of the subducting continental crust and the style of accretion.
 It has been well-established that between the 'default' modes of, on the one hand, wholesale subduction of oceanic lithosphere and, in the other hand, arrest of subduction upon the arrival of thick, unextended continental lithosphere, there is a mode of subduction of thinned continental crust that is facilitated by the accretion of its buoyant upper crust (Capitanio et al., 2010; Toussaint et al., 2004).
-This mode is reflected by thin-skinned nappe stacking and associated HP-LT metamorphism (Jolivet et al., 2003; van Hinsbergen et al., 2005).
+This mode is reflected by thin-skinned nappe stacking and associated HP-LT metamorphism (Jolivet et al., 2003; van Hinsbergen et al., 2005a).
 The 'unzipper' hypothesis adds another step that may be imaged as a downward stepping decollement horizon with an increasing continental crustal thickness (Figure 7).
-Based on our observations that the unzipped crust was overlain by shallow-water sediments, whereas thin-skinned HP-LT nappes contain deep-marine sediments, we infer that the unzipping occurs when thicker continental crust arrives in the trench, as a step between thin-skinned nappe accretion and the arrest of continental subduction altogether.
+Based on our observations that unzipped crust tends to be overlain by shallow-water sediments, whereas thin-skinned HP-LT nappes tend to contain more deep-marine sediments, we infer that the unzipping occurs when thicker continental crust arrives in the trench.
+The precise location of this step may vary: if it occurs in thicker crust, it may entrain shallower-water deposits to HP-LT conditions, like happened with the metabauxites in the CBU, than when it occurs in thinner crust.
+This step down to lower crustal depths forms an intermediate step between thin-skinned nappe accretion and the arrest of continental subduction altogether.
+A recent numerical simulation of subduction behavior of hypothetical oceanic plateaus by Gün et al. (2020) came to a similar conclusion.
+Subduction of thicker crust (in their experiments of 30 km thick) led to horizontal underplating of crust below the upper plate, whereas subduction of thinner crust (15 km) did not.
+Moreover, in these experiments, underthrusting occurred simultaneously with upper plate extension (Figure 8c in Gün et al. (2020)).

 Recently, Liu et al. (2023) may have caught the process of downgoing continental lithosphere 'unzipping' in the act in the eastern Indian continent that is underthrusting below the easternmost Himalaya.
 These authors showed seismological evidence that a wedge of asthenosphere may be present between the horizontally underthrusting Indian crust below eastern Tibet, and steeper-plunging mantle lithospheric parts.
-Moreover, they show tha in regions above where this horizontal tear is imaged, hot springs release Helium with compositions consistent with the presence of asthenosphere at shallow depth.
+Moreover, they show that in regions above where this horizontal tear is imaged, hot springs release Helium with compositions consistent with the presence of asthenosphere at shallow depth.
 These recent results provide independent confirmation for the process of unzipping that we interpreted from the geological record.
 The results of Liu et al. (2023) are from the easternmost Indian continent, underthrusted below Tibet, that formed the conjugate margin to SW Australia (van Hinsbergen et al., 2019).
 This was likely extended and thinner than the thicker cratonic India to the west, and thus more prone to unzipping than to abrupt slab break-off that occurred along the rest of the Indian continental margin (Replumaz et al., 2010; van Hinsbergen, 2022; Webb et al., 2017) (Figure 7).